weid-ost/openfast-scripts/README.rst

             sd: 5.0
         n_inputs: 128

-``ref_dir`` point to the path of your base OpenFAST simulation setup, from which the different cases will be generated.
+``ref_dir`` points to the path of your base OpenFAST simulation setup, from which the different cases will be derived and generated.
 In the ``case_dir`` folder the generated cases will be written out.
 The main OpenFAST file is defined with ``main_file``.
 An example setup is given in the ``tests/`` folder.